parkerbath/CMSI387-KylePatrickParker/homework/homework02/homework02.md

 5. Suppose T1 writes new values into x and y and T2 reads the values of both x and y.
 Is it possible for T2 to see the old value of x but the new value of y?
 Answer this question three times: once assuming the use of two-phase locking, once assuming the read committed isolation level is used and is implemented with short read locks, and once assuming snapshot isolation.
 In each case, justify your answer.<br>

-#### Answer
+#### Answer:

     A) In the first case it’s not possible because in two phase locking, there’s an expanding phase where locks are acquired however none are released.
 The opposite occurs during a shrinking phase.
 T2 will only be able to read the values of T1 after T1 has written new ones and the lock’s been released.
     B) It is possible in the second case though where T2 is able to read older values as well as newer values (like x and y) because read committed leads the write transactions to be exclusively locked whereas the read transactions use a shared lock which is received before each read and released right after.
     C) It is also possible in the snapshot isolation instance that a read action can read an older version rather than a newer one  because each time a new value is involved, the write action stores that new value as an entity in a different location.

 6. Assume a page size of 4 KB and the page mapping shown in Figure 6.10 on page 225.
 What are the virtual addresses of the first and last 4-byte words in page 6?
 What physical addresses do these translate into?<br>
    `ANSWER HERE`